-Tucked away in deepest North Yorkshire, Boroughbridge is almost exactly halfway between London and Edinburgh, making it a popular location for drivers making a journey along the A1 motorway that links these two great British cities.
+Tucked away in deepest North Yorkshire, Boroughbridge is almost exactly halfway between London and Edinburgh, making it a popular location for drivers travelling along the A1 motorway that links these two great British cities.

 How to Get to Boroughbridge on a Day Trip From York